London Stadium: Decision, review, and cancellation

 In January 2011 Newham Council approved a £40 million Treasury loan at favourable rates to allow West Ham to finance a move to the stadium.
 This was despite one financial auditor stating that the way the decision came about was open to abuse and councillors asking why were they providing a loan for a private company.
 On 11 February 2011, the OPLC unanimously selected West Ham United and Newham Council as the preferred bidders to take over the stadium after the 2012 Games.
 The decision was ratified by the British Government and London Mayor Boris Johnson on 3 March 2011.

 The OPLC announced on 5 July 2011 that an independent review into the awarding of the Olympic Stadium to West Ham United was to be conducted.
-The Times had found that the Director of Services, Dionne Knight, had been engaged by West Ham United to carry out consultancy work without the permission of the OPLC.
+The Times had found that the director of services, Dionne Knight, had been engaged by West Ham United to carry out consultancy work without the permission of the OPLC.
 West Ham responded with legal action against Tottenham Hotspur and The Sunday Times due to how the information was obtained.
 The club and the OPLC stated that Knight had no involvement in the vote to award the stadium.
 In August 2011, Moore Stephens' investigation and a separate West Ham investigation led by a Blackstone Chambers barrister ruled that the process was not compromised and the bid process would not be reopened.
 West Ham and the OPLC made complaints to the police and Operation Polworth was conducted in August 2011 following allegations relating to the unlawful obtaining of information.
-It was revealed that the information was received by people working on behalf PKF, who were employed by Tottenham to assist with their bid for the stadium.
+It was revealed that the information was received by people working on behalf of PKF, who were employed by Tottenham to assist with their bid for the stadium.
 Both PKF and Tottenham stated they did not know about the activity.
 The three men were fined a total of £123,250 between them after pleading guilty to obtaining personal data contrary to the Data Protection Act 1998 in 2013.